-Waldron Test is used for the Presence of patellofemoral syndrome/ runner’s knee.
+Waldron Test (or as it called a unilateral squat) is used to evaluate the presence of patellofemoral syndrome or the runner’s knee.

 How it’s Performed?